-Submit evidence of suspected violations of 31 U.S.C.
-1352, Limitation on the Use of Appropriated Funds to Influence Certain Federal Contracting and Financial Transactions, to the Assistant Inspector General for Investigation or the Regional Inspector General for Investigation.
+Evidence of suspected violations of 31 U.S.C.
+1352, Limitation on the Use of Appropriated Funds to Influence Certain Federal Contracting and Financial Transactions, should be submitted to the Assistant Inspector General for Investigation or the Regional Special Agent in Charge.
 When appropriate, the Office of Inspector General will investigate and prepare a report and recommendation to the Department of Justice.